This post is also available in: Español (Spanish)

 In the state of Massachusetts, there are a variety of charges that can be considered theft crimes, as well as a variety of punishments.
 That is why it is important to consult with an experienced theft crimes attorney in Boston who will know how to protect your rights and do everything in their power to help you avoid a conviction.

-At Toland Law, LLC, our team of defense lawyers have the skills needed to fight for your freedom.
+At Toland Law, LLC, our team of criminal defense lawyers have the skills needed to fight for your freedom.
 Our goal is the have the charges dismissed or reduced if at all possible.
 In the legal community of Suffolk County and throughout the state of Massachusetts, our law firm is esteemed and respected.

 Because of our reputation for success, we have been asked many questions about theft crimes.
 Here are some of the most common we have received: